-Another critical role the manager plays is that of decision-maker when it comes to setting priorities or making tradeoffs.
+Another critical role the manager plays is that of a decision-maker when it comes to setting priorities or making tradeoffs.
 From talent decisions to supporting strategic decisions to helping team members navigate challenging issues, managers are involved in decision-making every hour of every day.
 Here are a number of supporting articles:

-Increasingly, Strategy is the Work of the Manager:
+Increasingly, Strategy is the Work of the Manager

 A strategy is all of the work that goes into determining which customers and markets a firm will pursue and how it will direct its resources to succeed in those areas.
 Given the proximity of many frontline managers to customers, partners and the critical functions needed to execute on strategy, many managers are integral parts of the strategy process in their organizations.
 Developing an understanding of the language and tools of strategy is essential for success as a manager in today's world.